Whether you're looking for an enormous slice of New York-style or a fancier slice of authentic Neapolitan pie, we've got 'em.

-Also affiliated with Upper Crust Pizza on Grant Road, Arizona Pizza Company has two locations in Tucson.
+Also affiliated with Upper Crust Pizza on Grant Road, Arizona Pizza Company has three locations in Tucson.

 The pizza crust isn’t quite thin enough to be officially classified as New York-style, but definitely not thick enough to be deep dish.
 The wings are also a worthy menu option.

-- The BBQ Chicken Pizza — Red onion, mozzarella, cheddar, chicken breast,
+- BBQ Chicken — Red onion, mozzarella, cheddar, chicken breast,

-- The Popeye — Spinach, basil, tomato, feta, garlic
+- Popeye — Spinach, basil, tomato, feta, mozzarella, garlic

-- The Gourmet Cheese Pizza — Mozzarella, ricotta, provolone, feta, romano
+- Gourmet Cheese Pizza — Mozzarella, ricotta, provolone, feta, Parmesan

 For more information, visit azpizzacompany.com.